robyndahl/GEOL316/PBDB.md

 which(table(Cenozoic$genus) == max_genus)
 ````

-14. Which genus has the most occurrences?
+16. Which genus has the most occurrences?
-15. What kind of bivalve is that?
+17. What kind of bivalve is that?
 (You can google the genus name)

-With the information we collected in Question 4, we can determine the stratigraphic range of that taxon using the following.
+With the information we have collected, we can determine the stratigraphic range of that taxon using the following.
 Note, you will need to substitue in the genus name where I have written `[GENUS]` in brackets (do not include the brackets).

 ````R
 # first, separate out the data for [GENUS]